 Cohabitation – a man and a woman living together outside of marriage – is increasing astronomically in Chattanooga and across the country.
 Almost one in four (23%) Hamilton County residents has cohabited.

 Many people decide to live together before marriage to improve their chances of having a great marriage.
 Ironically, research shows just it has just the opposite effect.
-Cohabitation for those who go on to marry increases the chances of divorce, spousal abuse, and infidelity.
-For many cohabitation simply leads to a painful split.
+Cohabitation for those who go on to marry increases the chances of divorce, spousal abuse and infidelity.
+For many, cohabitation simply leads to a painful split.
 The simple fact is that cohabitation does not create stronger marriages.

-Which brings us to the law of unintended consequences: Everything we do causes other things to happen, though that was not our intention.
+This brings us to the law of unintended consequences: Everything we do causes other things to happen, though that was not our intention.
 Although cohabitation is a personal choice, its impact extends beyond the two people living together.

-All to often, the cohabiting couple brings children into the relationship – either children from earlier relationships or children they have together.
+All too often, the cohabiting couple brings children into the relationship – either children from earlier relationships or children they have together.
 Social scientists clearly demonstrate that an unintended consequence of dissolving families, with its impact on children, is a profound negative impact on the whole community with increased sexual abuse, drug use, crime, illiteracy, and out of wedlock pregnancies.